cobyeastwood/spinney/readme.md

 ## Spinney

-A fast and nimble web harvester.
+A simple and nimble web scraper.

 ### Basic Example